Breast Enhancement – Fort Worth, Texas

 Saline and silicone breast implants are used in the United States for breast augmentation.
 Your preference for the type of implant, as well as your exam, will help determine which type of implant is used in your surgery.
 Dr. Kirby will assist you in making this decision.

-Shorter time out from work and activities
+-Shorter time off from work and activities

-Reduced rate of rippling
+-Reduced rate of rippling